Need assistance with your nonfiction writing project?

 - Are your secondary sources listed in the notes also listed in the bibliography?

 Please note: Genealogies that are not written using a standard compiled genealogy format, a generally accepted numbering system, such as the Register or NGSQ system, and a standard documentation style guide, often take much longer to proof.
-Additionally, when Sharon proofreads your final book pages, she is usually not checking for sound genealogical research and arguments, accuracy of historical context, or grammar and sentence structure problems.
+Additionally, when Jim proofreads your final book pages, he is usually not checking for sound genealogical research and arguments, accuracy of historical context, or grammar and sentence structure problems.
 Those services fall under content and copy editing, which is normally done prior to final book layout.